st3v3nmw/lsfr.io/content/kv-store/_index.md

 Welcome to the distributed key-value store challenge!

-In this challenge, you'll build a distributed key-value store from scratch using the Raft consensus algorithm.
+In this challenge, you'll build a distributed key-value store from scratch.
 You'll start with a single-node system that handles persistence and crash recovery, then implement Raft's leader election, log replication, and fault tolerance mechanisms.

 By the end, you'll have built a production-grade distributed system that maintains strong consistency guarantees even during node failures and network partitions.